billybrewster/blog/content/running/northerntraverse2023.md

 On a positive note my blister pain had eased to a dull pain and was bearable to run/walk on so I decided to push on and re-commence the chase.

-In a little while I spotted headtorches ahead – first I caught Marco  and then I spotted Nikki’s unmistakable purple and black socks ahead.
+In a little while I spotted headtorches ahead – first I caught Marco  and then I spotted Nikki’s unmistakable purple and black socks.

 It was good to be re-united.
 Ollie was just ahead and we caught him up and ran together for a while.